spacetelescope/crds/documentation/crds_users_guide/source/environment.rst

 Certify Files function should generally reflect the most up-to-date knowledge CRDS has about ongoing type changes.
-To see how new reference files stack up with changing CRDS code, try submitting the files to Certify Files on the test server or ask what the status is on crds_team@stsci.edu.
+To see how new reference files stack up with changing CRDS code, try submitting the files to Certify Files on the test server or ask what the status is on redcat@stsci.edu.

 **NOTE:** Without VPN or port forwarding, the test servers are not usable offsite.